 Tyler received his bachelor’s degree in journalism from the Walter Cronkite School of Journalism and Mass Communication at Arizona State in 2010.
 He spent five years working as a sports writer, including three focused on ASU’s football team.
 A native of the Chicago area, Tyler moved back to Illinois in 2015 and eventually joined the UAAC, returning to the higher education setting he found so invigorating during his time at Arizona State.
 He previously worked in the Dean’s Office at the Cronkite School.
 Tyler’s favorite things include but are not limited to writing, college football, baseball, and helicopters.
 He also enjoys roughhousing with his corgi-shepherd mix, Greg Maddux, and visiting new places.

 Melissa Hoppe | Recommendation File Service Coordinator

 Melissa received her bachelor's degree in communications from the University of Wisconsin-LaCrosse in 2008.
 From there, she went on to earn her Master's Degree in Education from Caroll University in Waukesha, Wisconsin in 2010.
 Prior to joining the UAAC, Melissa worked in administration at the Bienen School of Music at Northwestern, and before that in the Department of Humanities at Carroll.
 Melissa is an avid reader and reality-tv junkie.
-She is also a dog lover and the mother of a rambunctious toddler.
+She is also a dog lover and the mother of a rambunctious toddler and newborn baby.